BarnCamp - Lessons learned from running a self-organised rural skills-sharing event.

 Getting things off the ground

-It all started back in November at the Autumn/Winter HacktionLab gathering at the 1-in-12 Club in Bradford.
+A signpost indicating how to get to BarnCampIt all started back in November at the Autumn/Winter HacktionLab gathering at the 1-in-12 Club in Bradford.
 I'd tabled the idea of doing another BarnCamp and we agreed that this was a good idea and that some of us were up for helping with it.

 Pretty much not a lot happened then for some months.
 Well I sent out and email to the HacktionLab mailing list regarding when we should do it, but didn't get much of a response; the date we went for was not the most popular but the one that a key BarnCamper of previous events was the most insistent that was a good date for them.
 We also discussed that there were a couple of other similar events on round the same time.
-Thus the date was chosen.
+Thus, the date was chosen.

 Ben Green and I did a talk at this year's Bristol Anarchist Bookfair (seems to be an annual gig for us) and used this to promote BarnCamp and hand out some flyers, and this garnered some more folk.
 We also emailed out to 2013 and 2011's attendees to let them know the event was happening.
 Sign-up gathered pace.

 Sign-up was slower than in 2013, when we'd done more promotion (me and others had carted flyers around to at least four events during the prior year and even run stalls), and was looking quite low even well into the first week of June.
-It then picked up considerably and we ended up with the roughly 70 maximum attendance we had, less than the 110 of 2013, but with a more intimate and organised outcome in my opinion.
+It then picked up considerably, and we ended up with the roughly 70 maximum attendance we had, less than the 110 of 2013, but with a more intimate and organised outcome in my opinion.

 What else did we do prior to the event, well: